PhotonicsTUL/PLaSK/doc/geometry.rst

 .. _sec-geometry-xpl:

 The whole definition of the structure's geometry is based on the geometry tree.
 Every physical object is defined as a leaf of this tree.
-Below is a simple example of VCSEL cylindrical two-dimensional geometry definition in the xpl script form:
+Below is a simple example of VCSEL two-dimensional cylindrical geometry in the xpl script form:

 .. code-block:: xml